 - 1. Using heat-generating appliances (including toasters and indoor grills), except hair dryers, automatic coffee pots, and irons.
 Hair dryers, irons and coffeepots should never be left unattended. - 2.
-Televisions, refrigerators (5 cubic feet or less), and microwaves (900 watts or less) are also permitted.
-However, multiple outlet converters, ceiling fans, space heaters and window air conditioning units are not permitted. - 3.
+Televisions, refrigerators (5 cubic feet or less), and microwaves (900 watts or less) arealso permitted in Lindner Tower and Volkman Hall.
+Personal microwaves are not permitted in Ohio Hall and Wilson Hall.
+Wilson and Ohio will have communal microwaves for student use.
+Multiple outlet converters, ceiling fans, space heaters and window air conditioning units are not permitted. - 3.
 Burning candles or incense, or use of flame producing instruments (matches, lighters, hurricane lamps, etc.).
 This includes storing any flammable material such as gasoline, kerosene, camping stove fuel, etc. - 4.
 Hanging Christmas lights in rooms or hallways, except for an approved Residence Life event, when they must never be left unattended.
 Live Christmas trees are not allowed in residence halls. - 5.
 Any lamp that uses a halogen bulb. - 6.
 Possession or use of fireworks, firearms (including BB guns, air guns, pellet guns, or paint guns), other weapons (including blades, swords, martial arts items) or explosives of any kind. - 7.
 The use of extension cords is discouraged by the Illinois State Fire Marshal and our insurance company.
 Only power strips are allowed and cannot be plugged one into another in order to make an extension cord. - 8.
 Any tampering with fire alarms, fire extinguishers, smoke detectors, locks, elevators, voice mail systems, telephones, or other safety equipment provided for the protection of the Judson University community will result in serious action against the offenders.
 There will be an automatic fine and probation leveled against offenders, and they may also be turned over to civil authorities for discipline. - 9.
 Students will be charged a \$500 fine for all fire alarms that are set off, whether they are intentional or accidental.
 Please use extra caution while cooking, etc., so that a fire alarm is not accidentally set off.